ipbrennan90/PiMotions/README.md

 - In [Part 1](part1.md) of this workshop, we're going to set up a web application that can take a picture using our Pi with the click of a button.
 - In [Part 2](part2.md), we will write code to detect motion using the camera connected to the Pi.

-To make the workshop run as smoothly as possible, we ask that you to complete the [prework](prework.md) steps ahead of time.
+To make the workshop run as smoothly as possible, you'll need to complete the [prework](prework.md) steps ahead of time.

-The prework steps should only take you 10 - 15 minutes to complete, and having them done ahead of time will **greatly improve your experience**.
-You won't have to wait for a bunch of things to download over hotel wifi.

 ## Overview
 We're going to cover a lot of ground in this workshop. :tada: